Sallye Mathis: Life and career

 Mathis was born in Jacksonville, Florida to parents Sallie Garrett (née Adams) and Henry Pickens Brooks.
 She grew up in the area, attending local schools.
 In 1930, she graduated from the Stanton Institute, a school in Jacksonville.
 She later attended Benedict College in South Carolina, and Bethune-Cookman College in Florida.
 In 1945, she graduated from Tuskegee Institute with a Bachelor of Science in education.
 In 1955, she graduated from Florida A & M University with a master's degree in secondary education.

 She was a teacher in the Duval County School System, including at Stanton Junior High School, and continued to teach in public schools for more than 25 years.
 She additionally worked as a school counselor, and was also the girl's dean at Matthew V. Gilbert Junior-Senior High School.
 After her husband's death, Mathis retired from schoolwork in 1962.

 After her retirement, she started to commit herself fully to community service and activist issues.
 She was a member of the NAACP and the League of Women Voters.
 She participated in civil rights marches, and as part of the League of Women Voters, she attended city council meetings.
 Alongside Wendell Holmes, she worked on the issue of school desegregation.
 She integrated the Jacksonville YWCA and their board of leaders.
 She was also an organizer for the Jacksonville Opportunities Industrial Council, and founded the Jacksonville Minority Women's Coalition.

-In 1966, Mathis organized a NAACP voter-registration drive.
+In 1966, Mathis organized an NAACP voter-registration drive.
 A year later, she won the first annual Pearson Award from the Florida branch of the NAACP.
 Mathis was also involved in the NAACP Youth Council.